 Key features underlying the relationship between the AC and the internal auditors are included in the AC's Report as detailed on pages 33 to 35 of the Annual Report.
 The Statement of Risk Management and Internal Control furnished on pages 31 to 32 of the Annual Report provides an overview of the system of internal controls of the Group.
-The cost incurred for the internal audit function for the financial year ended 31 December 2014 was RM25,828.
+The total costs incurred for the internal audit function for the financial year ended 31 December 2015 was RM25,875.